Reflections on Burning Man 2024

 OK I’m getting bored of writing and this article is getting insanely long.
 I’ll be more brief from here on out.

 After the man burns, people strip naked and run around the embers.
-That’s cool.
+That’s cool and fun.

-Almost immediately after the man was reduced to embers, a dust storm rolled in, mixing with the soot and trashing visibility conditions.
+Almost immediately after the man was reduced to embers, a dust storm rolled in, mixing with the soot and totally trashing our visibility.
 I double-masked up and explored with Catmandu.

 You can only see like 20 feet on front of you.
 I kind of enjoyed this?
 Video